Abdelrahman-tlayjeh/folder-organizer/README.md

 }

 ```
->The script can handle mutliple nested category.
+>The script can handle multiple nested categories.

 ### <u>Example of how it works:</u>

-Folder tree before:
+Before:
 ```
 working directory/
 ├─ note.txt